 (4) Any political and economic processes looking for new mineral resources within the deep sea have to stop.
-The mandate of any member state of the International Seabed Authority (ISA) as well as the ISA itself should rather work according to the convention’s mandate towards the protection of the oceans for all of humankind.
-No scientific projects for the research of deep sea mining in the High Sea or the Exclusive Economic Zones of any state should be financed by public money.
-Civil society in the Pacific has to be supported, as they are standing at the forefront of this dangerous new destruction of the planet for ever more resources.
+Any member state of the International Seabed Authority (ISA) as well as the ISA itself should rather work according to the convention’s mandate towards the protection of the oceans for all of humankind.
+No scientific projects for the research of deep sea mining in the High Sea or the Exclusive Economic Zones of an state should be financed by public money.
+Civil society in the Pacific needs to be supported, as they are standing at the forefront of this dangerous new destruction of the planet for ever more resources.

 (1) Freedom of speech, press, information and communication are essential values for democratic society and need to be applied and protected offline as well as online.

-(4) Surveillance by the government has to be punished by law.
+(6) Surveillance by the government has to be punished by law.
 The global trade with surveillance technology has to happen in compliance with the rule of law and be properly controlled by an independent international agency.

-(7) The use of autonomous technology for warfare has to be banned.
+(8) The use of autonomous technology for warfare has to be banned.
 The dehumanization of war victims by remote killing is leading to a further escalation of violence and a climate of fear in many regions and countries.
-The militarization of civic IT technology and technology development by the military must not be financed by public money.
+The militarization of civic IT-technology and technology development by the military must not be financed by public money.
 Any government should rather internationally engage for peace and ban drones, KI and other digital technology in warfare.